jv-kune-kune/PiglioTech-General/.github/Spotless_and__Checkstyle_Workflow.md

 ---

 ### 4. Re-run Spotless Check (Should Pass After Apply)
-Run the Spotless check again to ensure all issues have been resolved:
+Verify that all issues have been resolved:
 ```bash
 mvn spotless:check
 ```

-At this point, the command should complete successfully with no errors.
+At this point, the command should complete successfully without errors.

 ---

 ### 5. Review and Roll Back Changes (If Necessary)
-If you need to undo changes made by Spotless for review or adjustment, use:
+To undo changes made by Spotless for review or adjustment:
 ```bash
 git restore .
 ```